 In addition to the core curriculum, for a student to receive the transcript designation of genetics, she/he must complete a total of nine credit hours including the required course:

 - MOLGEN 5733 Advanced Human Genetics (2 credits) The principles of human genetics, mapping of disease genes, defects causing human disease, the cloning of disease genes, exon and genome sequencing for disease gene identification, complex traits, gene therapies, transgenes, and specific pathological disorders, development of treatments for genetic disorders.

 In addition to the above, a student should, with permission of her/his dissertation adviser, take at least seven credit hours from the following elective courses:

 - MICRBIO 8050 The RNA World (2 credits) Evolution, structure and function of RNA with topics including RNA catalysis, RNA editing and modification, ribosomes, ribozymes, tRNA, telomerase, tmRNA, and alternative translation strategies.
 Prereq: Grad standing, or permission of instructor.
 Not open to students with credit for 850.
 Offered in the fall.

 - CBG 8270 Biochemical Mechanisms of Cancer: Touches on some genetics but also other mechanisms associated with cancer development.
 This course is offered every other spring (in even years).

-- INTMED 8050 Current Technologies: Through clinical cases and reports, we will investigate the techniques used to identify alterations in the genome and the bioinformatics resources used to interpret them.
+- INTMED 8050 Current Technologies (2 credits) Through clinical cases and reports, we will investigate the techniques used to identify alterations in the genome and the bioinformatics resources used to interpret them.
 Students will develop knowledge and skills to explain technical aspects of diagnostic and screening methods; discuss sensitivity, specificity, and implications of genetic test results; and interpret clinical significance of test results depending on situational variables.
 Offered every fall.